 The best way to nurture your love of words and language is to be around words and language.
 Write interesting words down.
 Read with a highlighter in hand.
 Keep a file of words.
 You never know when you’ll need something from your writing vocabulary, so make sure it’s there for you.

 If you’re struggling with voice and prose, hire me as your novel editor.
 I’ll comb through your writing sentence by sentence.

-Recently, I’ve walked a few full novel editing clients through the use of imagery in description.
-I decided to write a post about it because there seems to be some confusion about what imagery is, when to use it, and why you’d want to in the first place.
+Recently, I’ve walked a few full novel editing clients through the use of imagery in writing.
+Why do authors use imagery?
+I decided to write a post about it because there seems to be some confusion about what imagery in description is, when to use it, and why you’d want to in the first place.
 Read on!

 What is Imagery in Writing?

 I have an MFA in Creative Writing, and as you can imagine, us Creative Writing MFAs spend a lot of time sitting around in coffee houses, thinking about the building blocks of the fiction craft.
 (Just kidding!
 Sort of!)
-Well, one of those important building blocks is imagery.
+Well, one of those important building blocks is imagery in description.

-So that brings up the question of when to use imagery.
+So that brings up the question of when to use imagery in description.
 A big mistake I see in manuscripts is that writers use imagery when it really isn’t necessary.